 Extra Care Program

-South Gippsland Hospital and Foster Medical Centre work with other agencies to ensure that families receive appropriate services before, during and after birthing.
+Some families benefit from additional support during their antenatal and postnatal period.
+SGH and FMC work with other agencies to ensure that families receive appropriate services before, during and after birthing.

 Recipients of extra care may also receive additional visits.